Woolwell: Shopping and leisure

 A small complex of six retail outlets is located at the end of School Drive.
-The largest of these is a branch of One Stop, with a Post Office.
+The largest of these is a branch of Premier, with a Post Office.
 There are also four takeaway restaurants and a hairdressers.
 A large Tesco Extra store is situated on the western boundary of Woolwell, with a recently built Lidl store opposite.

 The Woolwell Centre (formerly Woolwell Community & Resource Centre) is situated north of these shops and is accessible via Dark Lake Lane.
 Built in 1997, it has several function rooms, which are used for conferences, activities, sports, and entertainment events.
 Woolwell Table Tennis Club, the largest in the South West of England, was founded in 1998 in the Community Centre, although it now meets in Eggbuckland Community College.

 Woolwell has three playgrounds, and the largest of these is located next to the Community Centre.
 There is another in the south-east, adjacent to Cann Wood View, and the third is situated near to the shopping complex on School Road.
 There is also a small BMX track near to the Community Centre.

 1st Roborough Scout Group meets in a scout hut behind the shops on School Drive, which was rebuilt following an arson attack in 2004.
 The Scouts used to hold an annual fireworks display for Guy Fawkes Night in the field behind the CSA building, but planning constraints due to the construction of the Lidl store meant that the last display of its kind was held in 2009.

 Public services

-The three main bus services that pass through Woolwell are the 84, the 86 and (during term-time) the 83A, all of which are operated by First South West on routes between Tavistock and Plymouth City Centre.
-These services were re-routed through Woolwell to replace First's number 7 service, which was withdrawn at the end of October 2010.
-However, as the number 7 was a more regular service, this has resulted in a reduction in evening and weekend buses from the neighbourhood.
-On school days, First also run a number 105 bus to and from Tor Bridge High and an 807 service between Pick Pie Drive and Coombe Dean School.
+Plymouth Citybus operate the 42C route which runs between Woolwell and Plymouth City Centre via The George, Derriford Hospital, Crownhill and Mutley Plain.
+Plymouth Citybus also runs the route 59 (Mondays - Saturdays), which serves Plympton, Lee Moor, Shaugh Prior, Bickleigh, Woolwell and the Park & Ride.
+Stagecoach SouthWest operates the routes 1/X1, which run between Tavistock and Plymouth via Horrabridge, Yelverton, Roborough and follows the same route as the 42C.
+The 1/X1/59 all bypass Woolwell and stop at Woolwell roundabout.
+On school days, Plymouth Citybus also operate an 807 service between Pick Pie Drive and Coombe Dean School.

 A mobile library, operated by Devon County Council, visits Woolwell on alternate Friday mornings.